TOPICS

 Anarboricity

-R. C. Read defined the anarboricity of a graph G as the maximum number of edge-disjoint nonacyclic (i.e., cyclic) subgraphs of G whose union is G (Harary and Palmer 1973, p.
-268).
+As defined by R. C. Read, the anarboricity of a graph Gias the maximum number of edge-disjoint nonacyclic (i.e., cyclic) subgraphs of G whose union is G (Harary and Palmer 1973a, p.
+268; Harary and Palmer 1973b, p.
+268; 1973b, p.
+225).
+For example, in the K_(1,1,3) graph, a maximum of two edge-disjoint cycles cover the graph as illustrated above, making its anarboricity 2.

-Anarboricity is therefore defined only for cyclic graphs.
+Anarboricity is defined only for cyclic graphs but may be assigned a value 0 for acyclic graphs.
 It equals 1 for a unicyclic graph (since the only cyclic subgraph from which the original graph can be constructed is the entire graph).

 By construction, the Dutch windmill graph D_n^((m)) has anarboricity m, and the special case of the butterfly graph D_3^((2)) has anarboricity 2.